 Wiring Closets

-Build a small, centrally located closet for storing patch panels, distribution panels, media servers, etc. Ensure your wiring closet is big enough to accommodate a rack with extra room for moving around.
-Make sure you install ample cable conduits in this room because much of your wiring will terminate here.
+Build a small, centrally located closet for storing patch panels, distribution panels, and media servers.
+Ensure your wiring closet is large enough to accommodate a rack with extra room for moving around, and install ample cable conduits in this room because much of your wiring will terminate here.

 Speakers

-Even if you aren’t installing a whole house audio system initially, you should plan for it in the future and wire every room for in-ceiling or in-wall speakers.
-Trust us, at some point in the future you’re going to want to add whole house audio to your home.
+Even if you aren’t installing a whole-house audio system initially, consider planning for it in the future and wire every room for in-ceiling or in-wall speakers.
+At some point in the future, you may want to add whole-house audio to your home.